afnid/CoreEFI/README.md

 +late=  39	rpm=    22300	+deg=   5.24	late%=  51.59
 </pre>

 Note that this is with running an encoder simulator that runs the decoder.
 The encoder has some round-off error and some jitter, thats why the rpm is not a whole number.
 An external interrupt should have a little less overhead and should reduce the error some.

-But this is with a 12 tooth decoder, there will be more contention with a 36 or 60 tooth decoder.
+This is with a 12 tooth decoder, there will be more contention with a 36 or 60 tooth decoder, esp if crank driven.
 Removing metrics that detect past errors would help.

 2200 rpm's appears to be the cross-over where there is an occasional late every few seconds, anything below that is 100% on time.